IlanaFeldman/ST558-Project-2/bus.md

 # Final Model Fit with Entire Data

-The best model fit to predict the number of shares is the **Random Forest** model for the socmed articles.
+The best model fit to predict the number of shares is the **Random Forest** model for the bus articles.
 We fit the entire data set, both the training and the test set from the channel in the final chosen model.
 The values of RMSE, MAE and R-squared are calculated with the entire data set using the final model.
 A variable importance plot of the